joshschools/SNOW_KB_Compare/README.md

 A Tampermonkey script for ServiceNow that allows you to compare different versions of Knowledge Base (KB) articles in a GitHub-style unified diff format.
 This script helps knowledge analysts easily visualize the differences between article versions, with collapsible sections for unchanged content and proper version, author, and date extraction.

 ## Features
-- **Version Comparison**: Compare any two versions of a KB article, showing differences using a line-by-line unified diff.
+- **Version Comparison**: Compare any two versions of a KB article/block, showing differences using a line-by-line unified diff.
 - **Author and Date Information**: Each version in the dropdown is displayed with the correct version number, author, and date.
 - **Collapsible Unchanged Lines**: Unchanged sections of the article can be collapsed and expanded for a cleaner comparison view.
 - **GitHub-Style Diff**: Changes are shown in a unified format with green for additions and red for removals, similar to GitHub's diff display.